💖 What makes an asana…

 Stand with your feet hip-width apart, toes pointing forward or slightly outward.

-Open your arms forward, fingers extended gently.
+Open your arms sideward, fingers gently extended.

 Do you feel solid and strong like a mountain?